 Opuntia, or prickly pear cactus, is native to Mexico but grown all across its possible habitat of USDA zones 9 through 11.
-It usually grows to between 6 and 20 feet in height.
+It usually grows to between 6 and 20 feet in (2-6 m.) height.
 Opuntia diseases occasionally occur, and one of the more common is Sammons’ Opuntia virus.
 Keep reading to learn more about Sammons’ virus of Opuntia cactus.

 Treating Virus in Cactus Plants

 Opuntia vulgaris, also known as Opuntia ficus-indica and more commonly as Indian fig prickly pear, is a cactus that produces tasty fruit.
-The pads of the cactus can be cooked and eaten as well, but the main draw are the edible orange to red fruits.
+The pads of the cactus can be cooked and eaten as well, but the main draw is the edible orange to red fruits.

 There are a few common Opuntia diseases.
 Identifying a virus in cactus plants is essential, as some are much more of a problem than others.
 Sammons’ virus, for instance, is not a problem at all.
 It may make your cactus look a little strange, but it doesn’t affect the health of the plant and may, depending upon who you ask, make it look a little more interesting.
 That being said, it’s always better not to spread disease if you can help it.